Roomba 614 vs 675 Comparison Review

 Comparison Price History

-It is a smart robot vacuum that has all the features of the much popular Roomba 690 save for a few differences in aesthetics, and the accessories supplied.
+It is a smart robot vacuum that has all the features of the younger Roomba brothers, including app and voice control through Alexa and Google Assistant.

-Even though it is not a popular model, Roomba 614 has been around for longer and packs most of the basic features that the Roomba 600 models have.
+Even though it is not a popular model, Roomba 614 has been around for longer and packs most of the Roomba 600 models’ basic features.
+However, Roomba 614 vs 675 comparison reveals that the earlier 614 lacks lots of useful smart features.

-But as a budget model, it lacks several features such as smart connectivity, remote control, and scheduling.
+But being a budget model, the robot lacks several features such as smart connectivity and scheduling.

 Roomba 614 vs. 675 Face to Face Comparison